athanasiosem/saveUrl/readme.md

 2. Download latest release of saveUrl.
 3. Extract/Copy the directory called 'saveUrl-x.x' in your server[usually /var/www/html] folder.
 Then rename it to 'saveurl'.
 4. Create a mysql database called 'saveurl' with user 'saveurl' and password 'saveurl'.
 5. The details are pre-configured in <strong>saveurl/config/database.php</strong> file.
-Also in <strong>saveurl/public/server_side/server_processing.php</strong>.
-These are the two locations you need to provide the database details for the program to work.
+In this file you need to provide the database details for the program to work.
 6. Open the terminal and change directory to 'saveurl' folder.
 Type <code>composer update --no-scripts</code>.
 After updating the composer  use <code>php artisan migrate</code>.
 7. Open your favourite browser and navigate to the url.<br>
     i) If screen is blank try changing permissions of <strong>saveurl/storage</strong> to 775 or 777.